 She is now completing a year-long Harvard Advanced Leadership Initiative fellowship, in a class of 45 global business leaders that also includes South Africa’s iconic former Public Protector, Thuli Madonsela.
-She has since won an additional fellowship with the Center for African Studies at Harvard for 2018.

 Having identified seven “quotients” (or measures of competence) of leadership intelligence that South Africa’s iconic global leader displayed, Pratt won the Fellowship based on a proposal to set out these lessons in a book, and to explore the launch of a dedicated leadership academy in the West.

 “This is a new leadership paradigm based on the lessons of Nelson Mandela that requires leaders to develop seven quotients of intelligence to deal with the unique challenges of the 21st century – challenges that are really about the survival of humanity,” she says.
 “We may not yet know it, but I believe we all have an inner Mandela, and there are practical tools to unearth this potential.”

 Pratt told SABLE that she believes there is a growing leadership crisis globally – across political parties, NGOs and business alike – and, at the same time, a growing challenge for organizations to attract the most talented Millennials to their ranks.